tronprotocol/documentation-en/docs/mechanism&algorithm/sr.md

 ## Reward for Voters

-If you vote for a super representative:
+If you vote for a Super Representative:

 the daily Voter Rewards =  (((the number of votes you vote to a witness) * 4,608,000 / total votes) * 80%) + ((460,800 / 27) * 80%) * (the number of votes you vote to a witness) / (the total number of votes a witness receives)

-If you vote for a none super representative:
+If you vote for a Partner:

 the daily Voter Rewards =  (((the number of votes you vote to a witness) * 4,608,000 / total votes) * 80%)